buncat/Tipu/README.md

 ## Notes
 I learned so much working on this project.
 I only wish I had more time to spend working on this, so I could've completed the extra features.
 Unfortunately, I only learned about the 6-week program recently.
 I was initially going to do the CSN class, but I was unable to afford it.
 Nonetheless, I very grateful for this opportunity to possibly join the CodePath iOS Spring 2021 6-Week program.

 A challenge I overcame included this error: terminating with uncaught exception of type NSException.
-It turns out that the 'billAmountTextField' wasn't had extra
+It turns out that the 'billAmountTextField' wasn't connected.
 Thank you for your consideration.
 Here's the app icon I created using Adobe Illustrator.

 ![Tipu App Icon](https://github.com/buncat/CodePathiOSPrework/blob/main/Final%20logo.png)